o-ran-sc/ric-plt-lib-rmr/docs/rmr_init.3.rst

 and *rmr_mt_rcv()* function calls.

-Multi-threaded call support requires the user application to specifically enable it when RMr is initialised.
+Multi-threaded call support requires the user application to specifically enable it when RMR is initialised.
 This is necessary because a second, dedicated, receiver thread must be started, and requires all messages to be examined and queued by this thread.
-The additional overhead is minimal, queuing information is all in the RMr message header, but as an additional process is necessary the user application must "opt in" to this approach.
+The additional overhead is minimal, queuing information is all in the RMR message header, but as an additional process is necessary the user application must "opt in" to this approach.